When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 CPAP Machines

 CPAP machines are the simplest, most affordable, and most widely available option for sleepers experiencing OSA symptoms.
-If you are on a budget or looking for the biggest selection of models and features, a traditional CPAP machine may be the best choice.
+If you’re on a budget or looking for the biggest selection of models and features, a traditional CPAP machine may be the best choice.
 Additionally, CPAP therapy is typically the first line of treatment for OSA.
-If you are newly diagnosed, your doctor will likely start you off with a CPAP machine and see how you respond.
+If you’re newly diagnosed, your doctor will likely start you off with a CPAP machine and see how you respond.

 APAP Machines

 APAP machines are useful for those who have trouble sleeping with the constant pressure of a CPAP machine.
-They can also be effective for sleepers who experience regular changes in their breathing patterns, like allergy sufferers or those who change sleep positions frequently.
+They can also be effective for sleepers who experience regular changes in their breathing patterns, like people with allergies or those who change sleep positions frequently.

 BiPAP Machines

 BiPAP machines provide a more specialized form of PAP therapy.
-A doctor usually only prescribes BiPAP treatment for people with OSA if they do not respond to traditional CPAP therapy.
-BiPAP can also be effective for sleepers with other breathing-related conditions, such as central sleep apnea .
+A doctor usually only prescribes BiPAP treatment for people with OSA if they don’t respond to traditional CPAP therapy.
+BiPAP can also be effective for sleepers with other breathing-related conditions, such as central sleep apnea (CSA) .

 Travel CPAP Machines